jaohaohsuan/coreos-ipxe-server/README.md

 docker images | grep coreos-ipxe-server
 ```
 #### setup DATA_DIR
-You should check your VM eth card mac address before runing setup.
+You should check your VM `eth card mac` address before running setup.

 I use the [mac address](ipxe/scripts/coreos-macd.ipxe#L5) as the profile name.
 ```
 ./setup